NicolasMachado/Help-Expat-Berlin/README.md

 can rate each others out of 5 and optionnally leave a comment.
 The ratings are public.
 They are a way to screen potential abuse.

+##User interface

+The website is designed to work on mobile, tablets and desktop.
+Its interface is meant to be simple and intuitive.
+Every section is accessible within 3 clicks or less.

+##Under the hood

+* The front-end is built using HTML5, CSS, Javascript, JQuery, Jquery UI and AJAX.
+The back-end uses Node, Express and MongoDB.
+* The website is fully responsive, adapting for mobile, table and desktop viewports.
+* Sockets are used to allow real-time chat and real time messages notifications.

 ## To work on the project locally:
-- Install node
+* Install node
-- Install mongo
+* Install mongo
-- Run npm install
+* Run npm install
-- Copy the config.js file from the config/ folder into a config/local folder
+* Copy the config.js file from the config/ folder into a config/local folder
-- In the file you've just created, set DATABASE_URL to your local database
+* In the file you've just created, set DATABASE_URL to your local database
-- Create a FB app for FB login
+* Create a FB app for FB login
-- Set FACEBOOKAUTH clientID, clientSecret, callbackURL as well in your local config file
+* Set FACEBOOKAUTH clientID, clientSecret, callbackURL as well in your local config file
-- Run node server.js
+* Run node server.js
-- Run mongod
+* Run mongod
-- The website should be available at the following address: http://127.0.0.1:8080/
+* The website should be available at the following address: http://127.0.0.1:8080/